 The main light source for this scene is the glow from The Son of Man: Jesus Christ.

-The Apostle John, brother of James.
+The Apostle John (son of Zebedee and brother of James).
 The Son of man (Jesus Christ.)

 The account tells us the Apostle John was on Patmos Island, Greece, which is a small Greek island in the Aegean Sea.
 I have set the scene on Psili Amos beach, which is in the South West corner of the island.

 Google Earth position & orientation: 27° 16’ 40.44“N 26° 32’ 43.83“E Looking NW.